 What is the acclimation process?

 Turn off the lights to your aquarium and dim the lights in the room your aquarium is in.
-If the fish are being introduced into a tank already containing fish (not recommended) feeding your fish before turning off the lights will tend to decrease aggression on the new fish that are introduced.
+If the fish are being introduced into a tank containing fish (not recommended), feeding your fish before turning off the lights will tend to decrease aggression in the new fish.
 It is always best to put new arrivals in a separate tank with a conditioned and operating bio filter until they have recovered from shipping.
-If the bag(s) have deflated, or are leaking do not just dump the fish into the aquarium.
-Go to Step 4 and continue the acclimation process as outlined in Step 4.
+If the bag(s) have deflated or leaked, do not just dump the fish into the aquarium.
+Go to Step 4 and continue the acclimation process outlined in Step 4.

-Proper acclimation of the fish will require time and patience to prevent temperature shock, especially during winter shipment.
-If the fish appear to be fine, place the fish in their plastic bags in the aquarium where they will reside.
+Proper fish acclimation will require time and patience to prevent temperature shock, especially during winter shipment.
+If the fish appear fine, place them in their plastic bags in the aquarium where they will reside.
 “Float” the bag(s) in the aquarium’s water.
 Allow the bags to float in the tank for 30 to 60 minutes.
-After the acclimation process is complete, pour the fish into a net, discard the bag’s water and slowly transfer the fish into the aquarium.
+After the acclimation process, pour the fish into a net, discard the bag’s water and slowly transfer the fish into the aquarium.

 When very cold or sedated*** the fish can appear dead and yet be just fine.
 Always acclimate fish that seem to be dead.
-Most times, they are just in a torpid state from the shipping conditions, and will be just fine if warmed up soon enough, and acclimated properly.
+They are usually just in a torpid state from the shipping conditions and will be fine if warmed up soon enough and acclimated properly.

 ***We use mild sedation on some fish (especially larger ones) to prevent stress and damage during shipping.